Toronto Police Service: Emergency task force

 The emergency task force is the tactical unit of the Toronto Police Service.
-It is mandated to deal with high-risk situations like gun calls, hostage takings, barricaded persons, emotionally disturbed persons, high risk arrests and warrant services, and protection details.
-The unit was created in 1965.
-An earlier non-SWAT riot and emergency squad emerged in 1961.
+They are mandated to deal with high-risk incidents such as gun calls, hostage situations, barricaded persons, emotionally disturbed persons, high-risk arrest warrants, and protection details.
+In 1961, an earlier non-SWAT riot and emergency squad was separately formed.
+In 1965, both of them merged into the emergency task force.

-Part of its role is now undertaken by the emergency task force, public safety and emergency management and the mounted unit.

 Marine unit

 The Toronto Police Service is one of several police forces along Lake Ontario with a marine unit.
-Prior to the 1980s, the port area had their own police force, Toronto Harbour Police/Port of Toronto Police which merged into the Metropolitan Police Force's marine unit.
+Before the 1980s, the port area had its police force, Toronto Harbour Police/Port of Toronto Police which merged into the Metropolitan Police Force's marine unit.
 The unit's has the largest jurisdictional area of any unit in the Toronto Police Service, policing over 460 sqmi of open water, from the Etobicoke Creek to the Rouge River in the west and east respectively, and south to the water boundaries of Niagara Region and the United States.

 The Toronto Police Service has a fleet of 24 boats based either at the main station of the unit, at 259 Queens Quay West in Harbourfront; or at one of its three substations, at Humber Bay, the Scarborough Bluffs, and the Toronto Islands.

 The Toronto Police Service Marine Unit works in conjunction with other municipal and regional police units that operate marine units in Lake Ontario, including the Durham Regional Police, Halton Regional Police, Hamilton Police Service, Niagara Regional Police Service, and the Peel Regional Police.
-The Marine Unit also works in conjunction with the neighbouring York Regional Police, although their marine unit is based in Lake Simcoe.
+The Marine Unit also works in partnership with the neighboring York Regional Police, although their marine unit is based in Lake Simcoe.
 In addition to municipal/regional police services, the Toronto Police Service Marine Unit also works in conjunction with the Canadian Forces Search and Rescue Unit based in CFB Trenton, and the Toronto Search and Rescue volunteer service (which has ties to the Canadian Coast Guard Auxiliary).